JavaFundamentalsZT/jf-hw-reflection/README.md

 @Inject(Fib.class)
 Fibonacci fib;
 ```
+ The proxy should count the invocations of the target methods.
+Print the total number of invocations in the execution summary.

 #### Tests are executed by TestExecutor class and you will have to implement the missing methods: